bo0ts/mango/doc/source/python/camera-and-view.rst

 The View in 2D
 --------------

-Recall that the CoreCamera instance Camera controlls only the 3D scene, and that there is another instance of this class named View that controlls the 2D one.
+Recall that the CoreCamera instance Camera controls only the 3D scene, and that there is another instance of this class named View that controls the 2D one.
 View behaves much in the same way that Camera does, and all techniques mentioned so far for the camera apply to it as well.
 One notable difference is in the default mode: for View it is RMB_CYLINDRICAL_ROTATE.